 The more mathematically inclined will realize that the Angry Photographer’s formula is convoluted and needs to be simplified.
 1/Φ-3 is simply Φ3, or 1.618033. x 1.618033 x 1.618033 = 4.23606…another insignificant irrational number.

-Nevertheless, the Angry Photographer somehow infers that Socrates is asking him to divide the sections a second time using the Golden Ratio, creating four line segments.
-From these segments, he arbitrarily creates the sequence Φ, 1, 1, 1/Φ so that if we add these four numbers together, we get 1.618…+ 1 + 1 + 0.618 = 4.236…, his supposedly mystical Φ3, which he again disguises as 1/Φ-3.
+The Angry Photographer somehow speculates, so to speak, that Socrates is asking him to divide the sections using the Golden Ratio, which Socrates never mentions anywhere.
+From these segments, he arbitrarily creates the sequence Φ, 1, 1, 1/Φ so that if we add these four numbers together, we get 1.618…+ 1 + 1 + 0.618 = 4.236…, his supposedly mystical Φ3, which he again disguises as 1/Φ-3, apparently to work his magical 1 into the expression somewhere.

 The host of Theoria Apophasis goes on to explain “But 1/Φ-3 is not a mere number, rather the expression of the One against itself and manifestation in the most perfect and divine Logos; the proportions of perfection itself as recognized by the immortals.
 This secret of incommensurability is the deepest arcana of the ancients!
 Worldly minds cannot penetrate this importance, but wise minds can.”